hashicorp/terraform-provider-ultradns/README.md

 ```
 Using the provider
 ----------------------
-- *Note:* Using it as a third-party plugin, until officially released by hashicorp
+*Note:* This will be utilized as a third-party plugin, until officially released by Hashicorp
 - Download the plugin binary (terraform-provider-ultradns_v0.X.X.zip) from the release assets
 - Unzip the plugin binary
 ```$> unzip terraform-provider-ultradns_v0.X.X.zip```